 What if the operators didn’t want to do the paperwork to keep track of what they produced or keep track of downtime?
 Don’t you suppose that they use the production rates of the various machines, production lines and processes to help figure out how many people they need in Operations job roles?
 It’s quite likely that they measure worker productivity in terms of units produced per employee, per hour, per shift, per day and downtime hurts productivity.
 When line staff says, “we need more operators,” they can PROVE it by using the data in the production reports.
 Or, when top management says, “we need to cut back in operations,” it is looking at the production reports compared to customer orders and sales forecasts.
 Production records and reports are vital parts of operations management, efficiency, productivity, profit and loss.

-In these economically trying times … the longer we avoid work order documentation, the more vulnerable we are.
+In these economically trying times … the longer we avoid filling in work order documentation, the more vulnerable we are.

 The Power of Documentation

 Maintenance work orders are the maintenance equivalent of production records—they document what work was accomplished and who did it.
 Without this kind of information, how else can maintenance staffing level decisions be determined?
 Sure, time cards keep track of the hours worked, but what kind of work?
 People in the plants I visit often approach me with the following request: “Tell them we need more maintenance people here.”
 I then ask, “Can you PROVE you need them?”
 Often times they can’t.